 Fast-forward some several centuries, and the name of the game changed.
 It is certainly pretty en vogue right now and at least 1.6 million people a year elect to give up some of their vacation time to undertake unpaid work in a foreign country.
 Most travellers you meet have done some form of WWOOFing, volunteering, or general charity work in their travels.

-There are many reasons why people do this for this.
+There are many reasons why people do this:

-In some circles however, voluntourism has become a dirty word.
-Critics question the nature and purity of this “righteous” impulse arguing that it is actually about making Westerners feel better or less guilty about their privileged position in the world than it is about actually helping those in need.
+In some circles, voluntourism has become a dirty word.
+Critics question the nature and purity of these “righteous” impulses.
+They argue that the hidden intentions of volunteers are more about alleviating Westerners’ internal tension about their privileged position in the world rather than it is about actually helping those in need.
 An act of easing the “white guilt”.

-Others point out that most of the volunteers are not actually skilled or qualified to effect any meaningful assistance anyway and that moreover, by working for free, they are taking paid opportunities from locals who really need the income.
+Others point out that most of the volunteers are not actually skilled or qualified enough to provide any meaningful assistance and that moreover, by working for free, they are taking paid opportunities away from locals who really need the income.

-Has volunteering abroad become just another box to tick, one more essential line on a resume, and one more must-have accessory for a successful life?
+Has volunteering abroad become just another box-to-tick?
+One more essential line on a resume and one more must-have accessory experience for a successful life?
 The question is, is it still worth volunteering abroad?

 This criticism has been further galvanised by a number of high profile stories of voluntourism gone wrong.
-Many question how effective an English teacher who stays two weeks can ever be (indeed, did you ever learn anything from your cover teachers?) and there are disturbing tales of volunteers been sent to work on commercial farms or working in orphanages where the children are not actually orphans….
+Many question how effective an English teacher who stays two weeks can ever be (indeed, did you ever learn anything from your substitute teachers?) and there are disturbing tales of volunteers been sent to work on commercial farms or working in orphanages where the children are not actually orphans…

 I will elaborate.
 In the 2010’s, a number of orphanages in Cambodia were exposed as fraudulent.
-You read that correctly, orphanages were committing fraud by recruiting children from poor or single parent families and presenting them as orphans in order to cream off the fee’s (always payable in USD) from well intended volunteers.
-The parents of these children are sometimes given a cut or are just assured that by being in the institution, the child will be given a great education, something which is otherwise unavailable in rural Cambodia.
+Yep, orphanages were committing fraud by recruiting children from poor or single-parent families and presenting them as orphans in order to claim volunteer fees (always payable in USD) from well-intended volunteers.
+The parents of these children are sometimes given a cut, or maybe they are just assured that by being in the institution, the child will be given a great education – something which is otherwise unavailable in rural Cambodia.

 If the Cap Fits…

 These stories are upsetting and sickening but are they really all that shocking?
-Charity, like any other money generating venture, has always been open to corruption and exploitation.
+Charity, like any other money-making venture, has always been open to corruption and exploitation.

-In some ways, volunteering operations are a natural breeding place for fraud, theft and exploitation as these operations, by their very nature, play on human emotions which frequently override rationality.
-This infiltration has been happening since time immemorial and contemporaneous diarists warned of a number of scams doing the rounds in Tudor England where conmen were feigning illness and epilepsy in order to dupe do-gooders out of their hard earned duckets.
+In some ways, volunteering operations are a natural breeding place for fraud, theft and exploitation as these operations, by their very nature, play on human emotions.
+The corruption in charity is ancient.
+In Tudor England, contemporary diarists lamented the number of scams doing the rounds where conmen feigned illness in order to dupe do-gooders out of their hard-earned duckets.

 Out of the Orphanages and Into the Streets

-The critics of voluntourism may also counsel giving money or even lollipops to beggars in the streets of Delhi, Bangkok and Lima (many of whom are children and quite possibly orphans) as doing so arguably perpetuates the cycle of dependency and the problem.
-Is this all perhaps just one more symptom of a current backlash against charity?
-In the UK, a number of major ones are now facing regulatory investigation in the wake of thousands of complaints about their aggressive fundraising techniques.
+The critics of voluntourism may also counsel against giving money, or even lollipops, to beggars in the streets of Delhi, Bangkok and Lima (many of whom are children and quite possibly orphans) on the grounds that doing so perpetuates a cycle of dependency.
+Is this therefore a sign of a wider backlash against charity?
+In the UK, a number of major Charity are now facing criminal investigation in the wake of thousands of complaints about their aggressive fundraising techniques.

 For me, none of it is quite so black and white.
-Seeing the desperate, hungry street children really does tug on your heartstrings and telling yourself…
+Seeing the desperate, hungry street children really does tug on your heartstrings.
+Ignore their plight and telling yourself…

 “I shouldn’t give to this skinny, dirty child clad in rags because it perpetuates a wider socio-economic problem.
 When I get home I’ll make a donation to a reputable organization that helps to eradicate poverty”